Skip to main content

 • Mix the granules with food or liquid.

 • After mixing, give the medication within 1 hour.
 Make sure all medicine is taken.
-This is
+This is very important for it to work properly and be effective.

 • If mixed with food, the granules must not be stored for future use.

-This medication should always be taken with a fat containing food:
+• This medication should always be taken with a fat-containing food.

 Alternatives